California Judge Orders Uber And Lyft To Consider All Drivers Employees

 Uber is now making more money delivering food than it is from ride-hailing.
 Still, its revenue remains down 30% from the same period last year.

-San Francisco City Attorney Dennis Herrera said in a statement Monday that drivers need additional protections, like qualifying for unemployment benefits, now more than ever as the economic downturn leaves many workers especially vulnerable.
+San Francisco City Attorney Dennis Herrera said in a statement Monday that drivers need additional protections, such as qualifying for unemployment benefits, now more than ever as the economic downturn leaves many workers especially vulnerable.

 "These companies have pocketed millions of dollars by leaving taxpayers to foot the bill.
 That's unacceptable," Herrera said.
 "There is no rule that prevents these drivers from continuing to have all of the flexibility they currently enjoy.
 Being properly classified as an employee doesn't change that."